 The Crane Wife marks the end of The Decemberists’ initial burst of creativity, their fourth album in just over four years.
 It’s divided between long, prog-rock flavoured songs like ‘The Island’, and succinct, accessible pieces like ‘Summersong’ and ‘Yankee Bayonet (I Will Be Home Then)’.
-With this balance, it’s probably the most representative of the group’s oeuvre, and it’s a common pick as The Decemberists’ best record.
+With this balance, it’s probably the most representative of the group’s oeuvre; it’s a great place to start with their music.

 Its contents watched by SycoraxThe Island

 And Patagon in parallax

 The Decemberists streamlined for the new decade, stripping back their material to short, succinct songs, and showcasing a sound that leaned more heavily on Americana than on British influences.
 The group, aided by collaborators like Peter Buck, Gillian Welch, and Dave Rawlings, serve up a terrific set of songs like the rollicking ‘Rox in the Box’ and the pastoral prettiness of ‘January Hymn’.